Skip to main content

 Step 1: Requirements & Guidelines

-Below, you will find a list of requirements to apply to transfer to USC Viterbi.
-Keep in mind that you can be enrolled in a required course when you apply–you don’t need to have it completed.
+Below are the requirements to apply to transfer to USC Viterbi.
+These courses can be in-progress when you submit your application–you don’t need to have it completed.
+As long as you plan to finish all required coursework by the end of the spring term before you transfer, you will be considered for admission.
 If you have a question, scroll down to see a list of our most frequently asked questions about requirements and guidelines.

 To be eligible for admission, you should have the following completed or in-progress at the point of application: